UEFA European Championship: Expansion to 24 teams (2016–present)

 In 2007, the Football Association of Ireland and Scottish Football Association proposed the expansion of the tournament, which was later confirmed by the UEFA Executive Committee in September 2008.
 Out of the 54 member associations of UEFA, only three, including England and Germany, opposed the expansion.
 On 28 May 2010, UEFA announced that UEFA Euro 2016 would be hosted by France.
 France beat bids of Turkey (7–6 in voting in the second voting round) and Italy, which had the fewest votes in the first voting round.
 Euro 2016 was the first to have 24 teams in the finals.
 This was the third time France have hosted the competition.
-Portugal, which qualified for the knock-out phase despite finishing third in its group, went on to win the championship by defeating heavily favoured host team France 1–0 in the final, thanks to a goal from Eder in the 109th minute.
+Portugal, which qualified for the knockout phase despite finishing third in its group, went on to win the championship by defeating heavily favoured host team France 1–0 in the final, thanks to a goal from Eder in the 109th minute.
 Cristiano Ronaldo, Portugal's world-renowned striker, came out of the game due to injury in the 25th minute.
 This was the first time Portugal won a major tournament.

 For the 2020 tournament, three bids were proposed, including a bid from Turkey, a joint bid from the Republic of Ireland, Scotland and Wales, and a joint bid from Georgia and Azerbaijan.
-In December 2012, however, UEFA announced that the 2020 tournament would be hosted in several cities in various countries across Europe, with the semi-finals and final being played in London.
+However, in December 2012, UEFA announced that the 2020 tournament would be hosted in several cities in various countries across Europe, with the semi-finals and final being played in London.
 The venues were selected and announced by UEFA on 19 September 2014.
 However, Brussels was removed as a host city on 7 December 2017 due to delays with the building of the Eurostadium.
 On 17 March 2020, UEFA announced that Euro 2020 would be delayed by a year due to the COVID-19 pandemic in Europe, and proposed it take place from 11 June to 11 July 2021.
 The competition was postponed in order to reduce pressure on the public services in affected countries and to provide space in the calendar for the completion of domestic leagues that had been suspended.
 Before the Euro 2020, Dublin was also removed as one of the host cities due to its inability to guarantee spectators to the stadium, while Bilbao was replaced by Seville for the same reason.
-In the final, Italy defeated maiden finalists England 3–2 on penalties, after the game was tied 1–1 after extra time, to win their second European Championship.
+In the final, Italy defeated first time finalists England 3–2 on penalties, after the game was tied 1–1 after extra time, to win their second European Championship.

 The 2024 tournament returned to its usual four-year cycle after the 2020 edition was postponed to 2021 due to the pandemic.
 Germany would beat Turkey for tournament hosting rights, marking the third time it would take place on German territory.
 Spain went on to win the tournament for a record fourth time after defeating England 2–1 in the final.